jafar-sweity/CommuniCraft_Project/README.md

 ### Additional Features:

-- **Caht System:** bidirectional communication between employees and project managers empowers seamless collaboration.
+- **Chat System:** bidirectional communication between employees and project managers empowers seamless collaboration.
 Employees have access to dedicated groups within each project they're involved in, fostering efficient teamwork and streamlined project management.
 - **External API Integration:** Utilized to enhance functionality and supplement data collection.
 - **Testing:** Guaranteeing a robust and stable platform for crafting project management.
 - **Docker:** Simplifies software deployment by packaging applications into portable containers, .